Child marriage

 It’s time to stop the weddings.

 The highest rate of marriage amongst those under 15 years old is found in Bangladesh.
 The need is great.
-Your funding will train 80 Compassion staff and 144 parents and caregivers of Compassion-supported children to deliver community-based workshops on the dangers of child marriage.
+Thanks to your support, your funding will train 80 Compassion staff and 144 parents and caregivers of Compassion-supported children to deliver community-based workshops on the dangers of child marriage.

 Workshops will be delivered over the space of a year to more than 8,500 household members across 36 Compassion projects.

 The Compassion sponsorship programme already provides girls in Bangladesh with a good education, skills, encouragement, and social support.
-By donating to Compassion’s intervention, you can help educate the wider community on the dangers and disadvantages of child marriage and protect young girls’ futures.
+Thanks to your donations to Compassion’s intervention, you’ve helped educate the wider community on the dangers and disadvantages of child marriage and protected young girls’ futures.

 To hear more about Compassion’s work, sign up for our monthly newsletter.